NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 Regulatory Considerations

-- EU Competition Commission: Market concentration concerns
+- EU Competition Commission: Market concentration concerns, mitigated by Groq's continued independence

 - China SAMR: Export control complications